The objective of SECOVE is the establishment of its Network of cooperation. The first step in doing so is the organization of National Workshops.

 The goal of such Workshops is to identify the very basis of cooperation for partners of national CoVEs in relation to topics such as VET Excellency and sustainable energy.

-The first of such events, in the context of WP2, took place on the 14th of November, 2022, in Athens (Greece), hosted at the premises of the University of West Attica, project coordinator of SECOVE as well as the leader of WP2 – Set Up, Governance and Funding of SECOVE Platform.
+The first of such events, in the context of WP2, took place on the 14th of November 2022, Athens, Greece.
+It was hosted at the premises of the University of West Attica, project coordinator of SECOVE as well as the leader of WP2 – Set Up, Governance and Funding of SECOVE Platform.

-The event was co-hosted by the rest of Greek SECOVE partnership, namely:
+The event was attended by all the Greek partners of SECOVE, namely:

-The goal of the workshop was thus to establish a structured dialogue regarding vocational excellency and sustainable energy, foreseeing the set-up of the Greek SECOVE platform.
-This activity fell in line with “T2.2 Structured dialogue about excellence in Sustainable Energy COVE”, and proceeds the transnational workshop taking place in Athens on the 29th of November, 2022, involving and discussing results from the other four National Workshops (Spain, Slovakia, Italy and Portugal).
+The goal of the workshop was to establish a structured dialogue regarding vocational excellency and sustainable energy, foreseeing the set-up of the Greek SECOVE platform.
+This activity fell in line with some of the project’s activities, and proceeds the transnational workshop taking place in Athens on the 29th of November, 2022, involving and discussing results from the other National Workshops (Spain, Slovakia, Italy and Portugal).

-Finally, here are the main topics that came to be discussed in Greece on the 14th of November, 2022:
+The main topics that came to be discussed in this workshop were:

-Regarding Excellence, many are the elements and features that came to the fore during the brainstorming session.
+Regarding Excellence, many are the elements and features that appeared during the brainstorming session.
 It is a widely encompassing concept, strengthening many core areas of activity for VET providers, as well as other stakeholders (policymakers, companies and industry).

 The second part of the workshop went through the challenges that stakeholders face in achieving the abovementioned goals.
 Here, the discussion revolved around a shared sense of cooperation and lack thereof at different levels and between different stakeholders:

-Important was also the mention of an overall lack of incentives, not only in financial terms but also to make VET more appealing to the wide population.
+It was also mentioned the importance of an overall lack of incentives, not only in financial terms but also to make VET more appealing to the wide population.

-Finally came the SECOVE responses to most of the challenges and opportunities highlighted so far:
+Finally, the responses of the participants to most of the challenges and opportunities highlighted in the Greek National Workshop were: